araujosnathan/api-testing-ruby-httparty/README.md

 This api is about series and it is simple!</br>
 For you test this project, you will need the API, so downloading that api-node project too! and Enjoy!

-# How to run my tests?
+# How to run the tests?

 First, up your API server(In my api-node project in my github i show how to up the server if you don't know it)</br>
 Then, in the project directory execute: </br>